AhsanSarwar45/react-gen-component/README.md

 There are a few [templates](#template) available by default.
 You can also create your own templates.

 1. Create a custom template folder and name it anything you want.
+All your templates will be a subdirectory of this folder.

 ```bash
 📁 templates
 ```

-2. Create a template folder with the name of the template.
-If the name is the same as one of the included templates, your custom template will be used whenever you use that name.
+2. Create a folder with the name of the template.
+If the name is the same as one of the included templates, your custom template will be giver higher precedence and will be used whenever you use that name.

 ```bash
 📁 templates
     📁 myTemplate
 ```

-3. Add a file called `component.jsx.js` or `component.jsx.ts` to the template folder.
-Any occurrences of the word `component` will be replaced with the component name.
-The resulting file will be called `component.jsx` or `component.tsx` if the [`--typescript`](#typescript) flag has been passed.
+3. Add a file called `component.jsx.js` or `component.jsx.ts`

 ```bash
 📁 templates
     📁 myTemplate
         📄 component.jsx.js
 ```
+Anatomy of template file names: `[a].[b].[c]`

+`[a]`: The name of the file.
+Occurrences of the word `component` will be replaced with the component name.

+`[b]`: The extension of the generated file file.
+If the [`--typescript`](#typescript) flag has been passed, any occurrences of `js` will be replaced with `ts` (eg. `jsx` to `tsx`).

+`[c]`: The extension of the template file.
+Can be `.ts` or `.js`.

-4. Add any additional file you need.
+4. Add any additional file(s) you need.
 These files can be in typescript too.

 ```bash
 📁 templates